 A one-handed sword, mumei (unsigned) with kinzogan-mei, attributed to Heki Mitsuhira, the most accomplished student of Korekazu, founder of the Ishido school which revived the Ko-Ichimongi style.
 Accompanied by a certificate from the NBTHK attesting to the sword’s quality and authenticity.
-The NBTHK attestation was made between 1950-1982, this is known due to the color of the paper (green).
-It also means that this sword is 'especially precious'.
+The NBTHK attestation was made in 1970 by the NBTHK Tokyo Headquarter.
+Due to the green color of the paper the sword is 'especially precious'.
 Please see the uploaded graphic.

 Shinogi-zukuri with ihori mune and ko-itame-mokume hada.
 The hamon is choji midare, a clove-like temper line in nioi deki with plenty of nie as well as tadpole choji with togari elements.
 Jifuutsuri, ‘reflections’ of the hamon in the form of spots forming a pattern over the hiraji.
 The kinzogan-mei on the shortened nakago reads Konkaidan Tameshigiri (cutting test), referring to the Kon trigram from the I Ching, three broken lines which in this case represent three severed bodies as well as the cutting strength of this sword.
 The Kon trigram is also found on the gold habaki.
 The blade is stored in a fine shirasaya which bears an inscription.